About Soco Falls

 Similarly, going up the steep slope required using all four limbs so that should give you an idea of how precarious it can be.

 Soco Falls resides outside the Great Smoky Mountains National Park near Maggie Valley, North Carolina.
-I don’t know which government agency or official takes care of this waterfall.
+It is administered by the Cherokee Indian Reservation.
 For information or inquiries about the area as well as current conditions, you can try visiting the NPS website even though they’re technically not in charge of Soco Falls.